mountainkidai/rfSEClub/Vocab/Phrases.md

    Meaning:someething which is very expensive

-   Example:It cost me an arm and a leg to get that land k
+   Example:"It cost me an arm and a leg to get that land k"